noorhammodi/Sundae/README.md

 # Sundae
 ## Goal

 Create a class called Sundae that stores information abount an ice cream sundae.
-Use the driver class to help keep track of sundaes and generate statistics about the choices cx have made- for COMP 248 class
+Use the driver class to help keep track of sundaes and generate statistics about the choices clients have made - for Object Oriented Prgramming class (COMP 248)

 ## What I learned
 - Write a complete Java program given an algorithm